Amicus (charity): Internships

-Occasionally, Amicus have volunteer internship opportunities in our London office.
+Occasionally, Amicus have volunteer internship opportunities in their London office.
 All positions require a minimum time commitment of 14 hours per week for three months.
-Do note that unfortunately they are currently unable to offer expenses.
 Amicus looks for individuals that are responsible, motivated and able to work on their own initiative.
 The ideal candidates will also be flexible, able to work as part of a small team and committed to human rights.
-Keep an eye out on their website for vacancies.
+They advertise vacancies on their website.

 Training and legal education

 A US Death Penalty training course, based in London, runs twice a year in March and October.
 These focus on drafting amicus curiae briefs, motions and international legal applications and training for conducting research on behalf of defence attorneys.
 The course is accredited for 21 Continuing Professional Development (CPD) points with the Law Society and the Bar Council.
 Speakers at previous include Sunny Jacobs and Peter Pringle (death row exonerees), Russell Stetler (National Mitigation Coordinator for the federal death penalty projects), George Kendall (U.S. Counsel specialising in capital, criminal and civil rights cases), Jennifer Merrigan (Capital Attorney and Mitigation Specialist), Raoul Schonemann and Jim Marcus (both clinical professors and co-directors of the Capital Punishment Clinic, University of Texas).
 In order to be eligible for Amicus internships in the US, individuals must have completed the training course within 3 years of their application.

 Amicus collaborates with the Middle Temple Library to ensure that the public has access to US constitutional and capital punishment criminal texts.
-The Capital Punishment Collection, a collection of historical material, textbooks, reports and personal accounts from countries around the world that still retain the death penalty is housed alongside the Library's existing American Collection - the largest collection of US legal materials in London (founded in the 1920s), both of which can be found on the third floor of the library.
+The Capital Punishment Collection, a collection of historical material, textbooks, reports and personal accounts from countries around the world that still retain the death penalty is housed alongside the Library's existing - the largest collection of US legal materials in London (founded in the 1920s), both of which can be found on the third floor of the library.